fartiyal/fartiyal/README.md

 - 👀 I’m interested in Coding, mathematics, C++,Java,Python etc..
 - 🌱 I am currently learning Django, web development ,and many other technologies...
 - ❤️ I love Singing, Coding, and solving mathematical problems.
-- 📫 How to reach me at fartiyal18042002@gmail.com , codechef:https://discuss.codechef.com/u/fartiyal

 <!---
 fartiyal/fartiyal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.